CraftySalamander/RTS_Overlay/Readme.md

 In contrast to the *Configuration* tab, you cannot click on this window (allowing to still click on the game behind it), except on the buttons of the first row.

 Close to the [Next panel](pictures/common/action_button/to_end.png) button (which will bring you to the Match Data panel), you can only select the step of the build order, using the two [arrow buttons](pictures/common/action_button/previous.png).
 The current step of the build order is indicated on the left.
-You can also use the `Page Down` and `Page Up` hotkeys to select the build order step (only working when focus is on the overlay).
+You can also use the aforementioned hotkeys to change the build order step, even when you do not have the focus on the overlay.

 The build order typically indicates the number of workers to assign to each resource and the total number of workers (targets to reach at the end of this step).
 When applicable, the age to reach is also indicated.